-There’s one thing locals agree on: Marie-Galante is the “real” Guadeloupe.
-Daily ferries whisk visitors and residents back and forth to this island, forty minutes away across occasionally choppy waters.
-But it’s worth it.
-You would be hard pressed to find an equally charming island where an agricultural way of life continues to dominate.
-On Marie-Galante, more farmers ride ox-drawn carts on roads than buses, and the most pristine beaches are here–uncrowded, secluded and brilliant white like Plage Vieux Fort, lining turquoise waters.
-The food is traditionally creole, cooked from the heart and served with pride in homes turned dining rooms, while the rhum distilleries are considered the best in Guadeloupe.
+Marie-Galante IslandLocals agree that Marie-Galante is the “real” Guadeloupe.
+Daily ferries whisk visitors and residents back and forth to this island, 40 minutes south of Grande-Terre across occasionally choppy waters.
+But the charming, pastoral island is well worth it.
+On Marie-Galante, more farmers ride ox-drawn carts than buses, and the most uncrowded, pristine beaches line the turquoise waters here—like the secluded and brilliant white Plage Vieux Fort.
+The food is traditional Creole, served with pride in homes-turned-dining-rooms, while the rhum distilleries are considered the best in Guadeloupe.